fabiolapasini/update_positions_cuda/README.md

 Body 4:  [-0.6866, -0.1981, -0.7404, -0.7824,  0.9978, -0.5635 ]
 ```

-You can generate these files using a Python script or a separate program.
-If you'd like a data generator, just ask!

 Ensure the total number of `float` values in the file equals:

 ```